Events

 Date: April 9, 2026

-Description: Discover how AI is revolutionizing cybersecurity - Practical Ethical Hacking workshop with WOCSA.
-Why this workshop?
-Artificial Intelligence (AI), especially advanced language models (LLM), is changing the game in cybersecurity.
+Description: Discover how AI revolutionizes cybersecurity — Practical Ethical Hacking workshop with WOCSA Why this workshop?
+Artificial intelligence (AI), especially advanced language models (LLM), changes the game in cybersecurity.
 It allows analyzing code, detecting vulnerabilities, and even automating attacks or defenses intelligently.
-This workshop offers to explore these tools from both the attacker's and defender's sides.
+This workshop offers you to explore these tools from both the attacker and defender sides.
 What you will do: Understand the power of AI in cybersecurity: Discover how AI analyzes code and logs much faster than a human, identifying complex vulnerabilities (like access control issues or injections).
 See how it can automate repetitive tasks (scans, vulnerability exploitation) in seconds.
-Defense Track (Protect your systems): Use OASIS, an AI-powered code audit tool, to scan a vulnerable application (WOCShAck#4).
+Defense Track (Protect your systems): Use OASIS, an AI-powered code auditing tool, to scan a vulnerable application (WOCShAck#4).
 Learn to interpret vulnerability reports and fix flaws with personalized advice generated by AI.
 Test different scan modes: fast, deep, or targeted.
 Offensive Track (Understand to better defend): Play the role of an advanced attacker with CAI, an AI agent that automates vulnerability discovery and exploitation.
-Launch realistic attacks (SQL injection, XSS, etc.) on secure targets like OWASP JuiceShop or DVWA, all guided by natural language commands.
-Observe how AI chains tools (like Metasploit) to simulate a complete cyberattack, from intrusion to privilege escalation.
-Discover best practices: Why and how AI democratizes cybersecurity by making tools accessible even to non-experts.
+Launch realistic attacks (SQL injection, XSS, etc.) on secured targets like OWASP JuiceShop or DVWA, all guided by natural language commands.
+Observe how the AI chains tools (like Metasploit) to simulate a complete cyberattack, from intrusion to privilege escalation.
+Discover best practices: Why and how AI democratizes cybersecurity by making tools accessible, even to non-experts.
 Understand the ethical and legal limits: these techniques must only be used within the workshop framework, on isolated environments.
 Why it's useful: For developers: Know how to detect and fix vulnerabilities before they are exploited.
 For security professionals: Anticipate automated attacks and strengthen defenses.
 For the curious: Demystify AI in cybersecurity and adopt a proactive approach.
-Prerequisites: A PC with Docker, Ollama (for local models), and ideally 16GB of RAM for a smooth experience.
-The WOCSA Ethical Hacking Workshop Toulouse group brings together people interested in ethical hacking and computer security in general.
-It hosts an exchange space (in the form of a discussion list) and offers a monthly meeting.
-Its primary purpose is to allow professionals, students, and all enthusiasts in general to exchange and enrich each other from their experiences and skills.
-The approach is respectful and membership is subject to validation and signing of a deontological charter.
+Prerequisites: A PC with Docker, Ollama (for local models), and ideally 16 GB of RAM for a smooth experience.

 Projects: ethical-hacking-workshops